The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line

 get to the top

-You can check an estimate price to get to the Colosseum from specific locations in Rome using this taxi fare calculator.
+You can check an estimated price to get to the Colosseum from specific locations in Rome using this taxi fare calculator.

 Via Hop On Hop Off Bus